manniwood/mmpt/README.md

 Note that it might have been more ideal (not to mention more expected!) to have the SmallIntArrayTypeHandler take/receive an array of Short rather than an array of Integer.
-However, the underlying PostgreSQL JDBC driver actuall returns an array of Integer, not an array of Short!
+However, the underlying PostgreSQL JDBC driver actually returns an array of Integer, not an array of Short!
 So, this concession had to be made in the type handler.